wibb1/JavaScriptAlgorithumsAndDataStructures/Section-04-ProblemSolvingApproach/ProblemSolvingNotes.md

 # How to improve
-1. devise a pln to solve the problems
+1. devise a plan to solve the problems
 2. master the common problem solving patterns

 # Strategies